 1803 November 1.
-(Jefferson to DuPont de Nemours).
-"The government of Spain has protested against the right of France to transfer; and it is possible she may refuse possession, and that this may bring on acts of force.
-But against such neighbors as France there, and the United States here, what she can expect from so gross a compound of folly and false faith, is not to be sought in the book of wisdom.
-She is afraid of her enemies in Mexico; but not more than we are.
-Our policy will be, to form New Orleans, and the country on both sides of it on the Gulf of Mexico, into a State...This will secure both Spain and us as to the mines of Mexico, for half a century, and we may safely trust the provisions for that time to the men who shall live in it."
+(Jefferson to DuPont de Nemours). "[T]he government of Spain has protested against the right of France to transfer; & it is possible she may refuse possession, & that this may bring on acts of force. but against such neighbors as France there, & the United States here what she can expect from so gross a compound of folly and false faith, is not to be sought in the book of wisdom. she is afraid of her mines in Mexico. but not more than we are. our policy will be to form New Orleans, & the country on both sides of it on the gulf of Mexico, into a state .... this will secure both Spain & us as to the mines of Mexico for half a century, and we may safely trust the provisions for that time to the men who shall live in it."3

-1805 March 5.
+1809 March 6.
 (Jefferson to John Armstrong).
-"I suppose Napoleon will get possession of Spain; but her colonies will deliver themselves to any member of the Bourboun family.
-Perhaps Mexico will choose its sovereign within itself."
+"I suppose Napoleon will get possession of Spain: but her colonies will deliver themselves to any member of the Bourbon family. perhaps Mexico will chuse it's sovereign within itself."4

 1809 September 21.
 (Jefferson to Dr. Benjamin Barton).
-"I learn, with pleasure, your acquisition of the pamphlet on the astronomy of the antient Mexicans.
-It if be antient and genuine, or modern and rational, it will be of real value.
-It is one of the most interesting countries of our hemisphere, and merits every attention."
+"I learn with pleasure your acquisition of the pamphlet on the astronomy of the antient Mexicans. if it be antient & genuine, or modern & rational it will be of real value. it is one of the most interesting countries of our hemisphere, and merits every attention."5

 1813 December 6.
-(Jefferson to Alexander von Humboldt).
-"The livraison of your astronomical observations, and the 6th and 7th on the subject of New Spain, with the corresponding atlases, are duly received, as had been the preceding cahiers...And Mexico, where we learn fro you that men of science are not wanting, may revolutionize itself under better auspices than the Southern provinces."
+(Jefferson to Alexander von Humboldt). "[T]he livraison of your Astronomical observations, and the 6th and 7th on the subject of New Spain, with the corresponding Atlasses are duly recieved, as had been the preceding Cahiers. ... and Mexico, where we learn from you that men of science are not wanting, may revolutionise itself under better auspices than the Southern provinces."6

 1816 September 6.
-(Jefferson to Germaine de Stael-Holstein).
-"This [Mexico], first of all the Spanish possessions, and superior to Spain itself in extent, fertility, population, riches and information, has nothing to fear from the pigmy power of Spain."
+(Jefferson to Germaine de Staël-Holstein).
+"This [Mexico] first of all the Spanish possessions, and superior to Spain itself in extent, fertility, population, riches and information, has nothing to fear from the pigmy power of Spain."7

 1821 January 29.
 (Jefferson to William Davis Robinson).
-"I have duly recieved [sic] your letter of Dec.
+"I have duly recieved your letter of Dec.
 28. with the volume on the Mexican revolution which you have been so kind as to send me.
-I shall read it with great pleasure.
-Observing the idle tales and contradictory statements of the newspapers on the subject of the revolutions going on in Spanish America, I have made a point to pass them over unread, except when given under a known name, because I think ignorance nearer to truth than error.
-Having as yet seen nothing of known character on the Mexican revolution your information will be the more welcome to a mind as yet a blank on the subject."
+I shall read it with great pleasure. observing the idle tales and contradictory statements of the newspapers on the subject of the revolutions going on in Spanish America, I have made a point to pass them over unread, except when given under a known name. because I think ignorance nearer to truth than error. having as yet seen nothing of known character on the Mexican revolution your information will be the more welcome to a mind as yet a blank on the subject."8